 I am the Vicar at Totternhoe, Stanbridge and Tilsworth and commenced this role in July 2017.
 I carried out my training in London and my Curacy in Nantwich.
 Prior to this, my background was in youth work and I am passionate about helping young people to develop their own unique potential.

 I truly believe in the transformative power of education.
 Over nearly twenty years of work in higher education, I have witnessed the struggle of students who lacked a solid foundation of early years and primary education and care.
 I have also witnessed what hard work, commitment and vision can do to increase opportunities for all students and transform lives.
-As parent of a child currently at Totternhoe Church of England Academy, I bring my experience and commitment as educator to the TCEA Local Governing Board to support all children in accessing the outstanding educational experience they deserve, so they can reach their full potential and grow into happy, healthy adults.
+I bring my experience and commitment as educator to the TCEA Local Governing Board to support all pupils in accessing the outstanding educational experience they deserve, so they can reach their full potential and grow into happy, healthy adults.

-I was lucky enough to be appointed Headteacher at Totternhoe, in January 2015.
+I was lucky enough to be appointed Headteacher at Totternhoe, in March 2023.
 I was once told that the school is never yours, just that you become the custodian for a short time in its history, the aim being to leave it in a better place than when you found it.
-I certainly hope that all of the developments and changes Totternhoe has seen have been for the benefit of our children, families and wider community.
-I started teaching in 1999 and have taught in most classes all the way up to Year 13.
+I have worked in education and schools for over 20 years and have experienced most roles within a school.
 Being the headteacher of such a wonderful school, with an amazingly dedicated team is an honour.